Summary

 - kidney and liver function tests.

-You will also receive information about how to reduce your risk of acquiring HIV.
+You will also receive information about how to reduce your risk of HIV infection.

 PrEP must be taken as prescribed for maximum effective protection.

-It is recommended to see your doctor every 3 months for repeat HIV and STI tests and for a new PrEP prescription.
+See your GP every 3 months for repeat HIV and STI tests and for a new PrEP prescription.

 PrEP can have some side effects, so work with your doctor to monitor your general health.

-PrEP does not protect against other sexually transmissible infections (STIs) such as:
+PrEP does not protect against other sexually transmissible infections (STIs) such as – syphilis, gonorrhoea and chlamydia.

-Condoms and lubricant can provide protection against and reduce the risk of spreading a STI.
+Condoms and lubricant can provide protection against and reduce the risk of spreading an STI.

 It is important to have a sexual health test every 3 months while on PrEP, even if you have no symptoms.

-- If your risk of getting HIV infections becomes low because of changes that occur in your life.
+- Their risk of HIV infection becomes low because of lifestyle changes.

-- You don't want to take medication every day or often forget to take your medication –other ways of protecting yourself from HIV infection may work better for you.
+- They don't want to take medication every day or often forget to take their medication.
+Other ways of preventing HIV infection may work better for you.

-- You have side effects from the medication that are interfering with your life.
+- Medication side effects are interfering with their life.

 Talk with your doctor if you are having trouble remembering to take your medication or if you want to stop PrEP.